ywangnccu/ywang/StunningAlcoholFreeCocktailsRecipes.md

 Ingredients - 3 large basil leaves, 4 mint leaves, 1 Oz simple syrup, 1 Oz fresh lime juice, soda water, ice cubes

 Gently muddle the basil, mint and simple syrup in a shaker tin.
 Add the lime juice and ice, and shake so it gets chilled.
-Strain into a class glass over refreshing ice cubes.
+Strain into a class cup over refreshing ice cubes.
 Top with the club soda.
 Garnish with a slice of lime.

 ALCOHOL FREE GIMLET COCKTAIL RECIPE